maikvandergaag/msft-extensions/azuredevops/azurerbac/readme.md

 * Resource Group: The Azure resource group name.
 * Action: The specific action to perform: Add or Remove.
 * Azure Role Assignment: The Role Assignment.
-* Users or Group: Perform the action for users or groups.
+* Users, Group or Applications: Perform the action for users or groups.
 * Groups: Visible when Groups action is chosen.
 In this field you need to specify the group names.
 For multiple separate by (',').
 * Users: Visible when Users action is chosen.
 In this field you need to specify the user principal names of the users.
+For multiple separate by (',').
+* Applications: Visible when Applications action is chosen.
+In this field you need to specify the display names of the applications.
 For multiple separate by (',').
 * Fail on Error: Boolean value whether the task should fail when a error occurs.

 ## Documentation